 Given the problem and the theoretical perspective for investigation of the problem, the proposal should clearly bring out the concepts to be used and demonstrate their relevance for the study.
 Besides, the dimension of empirical reality that needs to be explored for investigating the problem should also be specified.

 Given the conceptual framework and the specification of dimension, the specific questions to be answered through the proposed research should be sharply formulated.
 In the case of an explanatory research design, specification of variables and positing of relationship among them through specific hypotheses must form a part of the research proposal.

 The researcher must describe in detail (a) the scope and coverage of her/his study; and (b) approach and methodology with adequate justification.
 Emphasis should be given to bringing out innovativeness in approaches proposed to be followed.
-The detailing of the methodology may include her/his proposed research design and all aspects of survey design including sampling design and sample size (wherever relevant), data to be collected, empirical and analytical methods to be used.
+The detailing of the methodology may include research design, data to be collected and empirical and analytical methods to be used.
 The description of the methodology must be clearly linked to the aims of the research and the research questions/hypotheses of the study.

 The proposal should include a statement on the relevance of the study and the anticipated outcomes.
-It should bring out the significance of the research problem, the contribution which the proposed study is expected to make to theory and to methodology as well as its practical importance and national relevance.
+It should bring out the significance of the research problem, the contribution which the proposed study is expected to make to theory and to methodology as well as its practical importance to society and policy making.
 It should also describe the proposed outputs from the study (Books, research papers, occasional papers with themes etc.)

 Details chapterisation should be clearly spelt out in the research proposal

 10. Bibliography: Bibliography should be prepared in Chicago Manual Style.